Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Discussion and Conclusions

 Regarding \ref{RQ:howto}, the combination (and modification) of the C4.5 and LIFT algorithms allowed us to build FTs automatically from sensor data.
 The basic and intermediate events of these trees were chosen based on the correlations of failure behaviour and sensor values, which was our main objective.

-Counting with failure variables was instrumental to achieve automation, since these guide both steps of our learning algorithm.
+Access to failure variables was instrumental to achieve automation, since these guide both steps of our learning algorithm.
 More precisely, for each FT: (1) we discretise all sensor values, by learning failure behaviour based on the available failure variables, and (2) we evaluate all possible combinations of FT structures, selecting a failure variable as TLE.

 As mentioned above, our decision to discretise each sensor variable with a single threshold may be imposing unneeded limitations.
 Still, some resulting FTs achieved high quality, both according to our metrics and by expert assessment.